-Probably the number one New Year’s resolution is to lose weight.
+Probably the New Year’s resolution on everyone’s list is to lose weight.
 That’s what this lady is working on and she’s obviously none too happy about it.
-This is from 1948, but we’ll tell you something, lady: dieting in 2011 is no more fun – and with all our pills, online programs and progress – no easier.
+This is from 1948, but we’ll tell you something, lady: Dieting today is no more fun and — with all our pills, online programs and progress — no easier.

-This gentleman from 1924 is taking up an exercise program.
+The gentleman in the 1924 cover below is taking up an exercise program.
 It looks like early aerobics, before the days of “The Biggest Loser” and celebrity spokespeople looking svelte after losing weight due to the Brand “X” weight-loss program.
-With no such inspiration to spur him on, he’s trying it the roaring twenties way.
+With no such inspiration to spur him on, he’s trying it the roaring ’20s way.

-Resolution #2: I will save more money this year.
 Saving money is always a big New Year’s resolution.
-This is a photographic cover, rather than an artist illustration, which was rare for the 1940’s.
+This is a photographic cover, rather than an artist illustration, which was rare for the 1940s.
 But everyone was being encouraged to buy bonds for the war effort and this handsome young man was doing his part.
-We’ve really become soft…our goal now is to cut down on a few overpriced lattes.

-Resolved: I will not gossip.
+Resolved.
 Did you see the way that Smith boy and that Jones girl were looking at each other?
 Why, I wouldn’t be surprised if there were wedding bells ahead.
-This is strictly confidential, of course.
+(This is strictly confidential, of course.)

 I will keep the house looking like something out of a magazine.
 Only not this magazine.
 What is more discouraging than a pile of dirty dishes?
 We’ll tell you what – a pile of dirty dishes and a husband who thinks it’s his time to relax with the papers.
 The editors thoughtfully suggested she close the door while she’s cleaning up so as not to disturb him.
 This was said tongue-in-cheek.
 We think.